vastlimits/uberAgent-config/Tools/InvokeuberAgentConfigDownload/README.md

     -ForceVersionUpdate <Boolean>
-        This updates the version setting in the uberAgent.conf so that the endpoint agent is forced to restart and update the config even if there were no changes.
+        This updates the version setting in the uberAgent.conf so that the endpoint agent is forced to restart and update the config even if there were no meaningful changes.
         Requires an existing uberAgent.conf in the target directory.
         Default is false.